SecurityRiskAdvisors/vectr-tools/README.md

 ## GraphQL API Sample - CSV Import

-:bangbang: | **WARNING: This application can trigger VECTR's rate limiting pretty easily if other users are using the application**
+:bangbang: | **WARNING: This application can trigger VECTR's rate limiting if other users are actively using the application**
 :---: | :---

 The `csv_import_example` directory contains a python project for interacting with VECTR's GraphQL API.
 It consumes a CSV